Libensemble/libensemble/README.rst

 - Documentation is provided by ReadtheDocs_.
 - An overview of libEnsemble's structure and capabilities is given in this manuscript_ and poster_
+- Examples of production user functions and complete workflows can be viewed, downloaded, and contributed to in the libEnsemble `Community Examples repository`_.

 **Citation:**